 LinkedIn and Lynda have cornered the market for delivering software credentials to job-insecure technicians [c.f.
 Learning Curve] but the delivery systems for architectural design skills remain primitive.
 This is because nobody’s really sure what architectural design skills are, let alone how to teach them.
 It’s not for lack of trying.

 Over the centuries, many worthy architects received their education at the École des Beaux–Arts in Paris.
 The first American to do so was Richard M. Hunt who introduced the idea of the studio apartment to New York with his 1857 Tenth Street Studio.
-Henry Hobson Richardson was next to arrive back.
+Henry Hobson Richardson was next back off the boat.

 Hunt sucessfully used the allure of the artist lifestyle to launch a new and useful housing product into the contemporary New York housing market. [c.f.
 The 1+1/2 Floor Apartment] Richardson’s contribution to American architecture is huge in a different way and his 1887 Marshall Field Store is a Chicago School classic.